-Data source V-Dem Original variable v2peedueq Name in dataset v_23_06 Definition Question: To what extent is high quality basic education guaranteed to all, sufficient to enable them to exercise their basic rights as adult citizens?
-Responses: 0: Extreme.
-Provision of high-quality basic education is extremely unequal and at least 75 per cent of children receive education of such low quality that it undermines their ability to exercise their basic rights as adult citizens.
-1: Unequal.
-Provision of high-quality basic education is extremely unequal and at least 25 per cent of children receive education of such low quality that it undermines their ability to exercise their basic rights as adult citizens.
-2: Somewhat equal.
-Basic education is relatively equal in quality but 10-25 per cent of children receive education of such low quality that it undermines their ability to exercise their basic rights as adult citizens.
-3: Relatively equal.
-Basic education overall is equal in quality but 5-10 per cent of children receive education of such low quality that it probably undermines their ability to exercise their basic rights as adult citizens.
-4: Equal.
-Basic education is equal in quality and less than five per cent of children receive education of such low quality that it probably undermines their ability to exercise their basic rights as adult citizens.
+Data source V-Dem V-Delii Original variable v2peedueq Name in data set v_23_06 Definition Question: To what extent is high quality basic education guaranteed to all, sufficient to enable them to exercise their basic rights as adult citizens?
+Responses: 0.
+Extreme.
+Provision of high-quality basic education is extremely unequal and at least 75% of children receive education of such low quality that it undermines their ability to exercise their basic rights as adult citizens.
+1. Unequal.
+Provision of high-quality basic education is extremely unequal and at least 25% of children receive education of such low quality that it undermines their ability to exercise their basic rights as adult citizens.
+2. Somewhat equal.
+Basic education is relatively equal in quality but 10-25% of children receive education of such low quality that it undermines their ability to exercise their basic rights as adult citizens.
+3. Relatively equal.
+Basic education overall is equal in quality but 5-10% of children receive education of such low quality that it probably undermines their ability to exercise their basic rights as adult citizens.
+4. Equal.
+Basic education is equal in quality and less than 5% of children receive education of such low quality that it probably undermines their ability to exercise their basic rights as adult citizens.
 Clarification: Basic education typically refers to schooling between 6 and 16 years of age but this varies slightly among countries.
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2020) Coppedge et al. (2023) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
+Citation Pemstein et al. (2020) Coppedge et al. (2024) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
 Indicator of 2.
 Rights 2.3.
 Basic Welfare Aggregation IRT to construct subattribute 2.3.
 Basic Welfare.
 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).

-Health equality (v\23\07)
+Health equality (v_23_07)

-Data source V-Dem Original variable v2pehealth Name in dataset v_23_07 Definition Question: To what extent is high quality basic health care guaranteed to all, sufficient to enable them to exercise their basic political rights as adult citizens?
-Responses: 0: Extreme.
-Because of poor quality health care, at least 75 per cent of citizens' ability to exercise their political rights as adult citizens is undermined.
-1: Unequal.
-Because of poor quality health care, at least 25 per cent of citizens' ability to exercise their political rights as adult citizens is undermined.
-2: Somewhat equal.
-Because of poor quality health care, 10-25 per cent of citizens' ability to exercise their political rights as adult citizens is undermined.
-3: Relatively equal.
-Basic health care overall is equal in quality but because of poor quality health care, 5-10 per cent of citizens' ability to exercise their political rights as adult citizens is undermined.
-4: Equal.
-Basic health care is equal in quality and less than 5 per cent of citizens cannot exercise their basic political rights as adult citizens.
-Clarification: Poor quality health care can leave citizens unable to exercise their basic rights as adult citizens by failing to adequately treat preventable and treatable illnesses that render them unable to work, participate in social or political organizations, or vote (where voting is allowed).
+Data source V-Dem Original variable v2pehealth Name in data set v_23_07 Definition Question: To what extent is high quality basic healthcare guaranteed to all, sufficient to enable them to exercise their basic political rights as adult citizens?
+Responses: 0.
+Extreme.
+Because of poor quality healthcare, at least 75% of citizens' ability to exercise their political rights as adult citizens is undermined.
+1. Unequal.
+Because of poor quality healthcare, at least 25% of citizens' ability to exercise their political rights as adult citizens is undermined.
+2. Somewhat equal.
+Because of poor quality healthcare, 10-25% of citizens' ability to exercise their political rights as adult citizens is undermined.
+3. Relatively equal.
+Basic healthcare overall is equal in quality but because of poor quality healthcare, 5-10% of citizens' ability to exercise their political rights as adult citizens is undermined.
+4. Equal.
+Basic healthcare is equal in quality and less than 5% of citizens cannot exercise their basic political rights as adult citizens.
+Clarification: Poor quality healthcare can leave citizens unable to exercise their basic rights as adult citizens by failing to adequately treat preventable and treatable illnesses that render them unable to work, participate in social or political organizations, or vote (where voting is allowed).
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2020) Coppedge et al. (2023) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
+Citation Pemstein et al. (2020) Coppedge et al. (2024) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
 Indicator of 2.
 Rights 2.3.
 Basic Welfare Aggregation IRT to construct subattribute 2.3.
 Basic Welfare.
 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).